SukhbirSinghKhalsa/devops_automation_scripts/README.md

-The Repository will content all the automation script that I created or is using in mmy day to day tasks

-1. Delete RG Automation Script
+# devops_automation_scripts

+A collection of automation scripts (PowerShell & CMD) used for daily DevOps tasks such as Azure resource cleanup, Terraform module scaffolding, and Azure DevOps pipeline automation.

+## 🔍 Overview
+This repository contains small automation utilities used across Azure, Terraform, and Azure DevOps processes.
+Most scripts are designed to run locally or in a CI/CD environment.
+Always review the script logic before running on production systems.

+## 📂 Scripts

+### PowerShell (.ps1)
+- **Delete-Resource-Groups.ps1 [⚠️ Destructive — use carefully.]**
+  - Deletes Azure Resource Groups automatically.
+Useful for cleaning non-prod or sandbox environments.
-It is used by me when I was assigned a task to keep the $200 shared cloud portal for group of 30 people, I triggred this script every night at 12AM to remove all the resource groups from azure account
+  - It is used by me when I was assigned a task to keep the $200 shared cloud portal for group of 30 people, I triggred this script every night at 12AM to remove all the resource groups from azure account

-2. Create Root Child Module Script
+- **AZ-ACA-List.ps1**
+  Lists Azure account/container/context information (inferred).

+- **Compare-Env-ACA.ps1**
+  Compares environment configurations or access details across environments.

+- **PowerShell_Script.ps1**
+  General-purpose PowerShell helper script.

+- **TriggerADOPipelines.ps1**
+  Triggers Azure DevOps pipelines programmatically via REST API.
+Requires a PAT.

+### CMD / Batch (.cmd)
+- **Create-Module-Terraform.cmd**
+  - Creates a standard Terraform module folder structure.
-These script was used for creating a basic root child module structure of terraform 𝐬𝐞𝐭        - to store the file names
+  - These script was used for creating a basic root child module structure of terraform 𝐬𝐞𝐭        - to store the file names
 𝐞𝐜𝐡𝐨       - to create a files
 𝐟𝐨𝐫        - to repeat creation of multiple empty files